Return to Koh Chang Beaches

 The Southern End – Bailan Beach

-Across the main road from Harley Moon, you’ll find Tamarin, a long running Thai restaurant with a Khmer slant and another good cheap diner, J & K. Across the way, one of Koh Chang’s many building merchants neighbours the restaurant and rooms of The Happy Turtle, which changed hands pre-pandemic but has never reopened since (June 24).
+Across the main road from Red Moon Resort, you’ll find Tamarin, a long running Thai restaurant with a Khmer slant and another good cheap diner, J & K, whilst next door is one of Koh Chang’s many building merchants and Green Trees – a bar and seafood restaurant which is yet to open fully.

-Running down the side of The Happy Turtle, the street leads past the Lucky Gecko Garden and its six or so bungalows to The White House.
+Turn in down the side of the restaurant and the street leads past the Lucky Gecko Garden and its six or so bungalows to The White House.
 You’ll also find other houses for rent in the garden area behind.

 A mid-range resort with swimming pool, The White House is located right on the seafront and you can discreetly walk straight through it to drop down onto the beach.
 Let’s be honest, this is certainly not the best strand in Koh Chang but combined with the headland in the distance, it’s still makes an impressive overall panorama.